CPernet/metaprivBIDS/docs/examples.rst

             " Safe Level 4: 0.04 ≤ PIF < 0.11 <br>" +
             " Safe Level 5: PIF < 0.04 <br>" +

-            "<p style='margin-top: 16px;'> The user can based on this information choose to anynomise the data further by use of the methods from the preview page or manually outside the program discard rows with a user-specficed threshold",
+            "<p style='margin-top: 16px;'> The user can, based on this information, choose to anonymise the data further by using the methods from the preview page or, manually outside the program, discard rows with a user-specified threshold",

-            "Step 13: To access the data privacy risk on a field level we can use the Generate CIG Heatpmap button.<br>" + " This gives the user the opportunity to directly view which quasi-identfiers contribute the most to the overall risk in the dataset." +
+            "Step 13: To access the data privacy risk on a field level we can use the Generate CIG Heatmap button.<br>" + " This gives the user the opportunity to directly view which quasi-identifiers contribute the most to the overall risk in the dataset." +

             "<p style='margin-top: 16px;'> For example, here we see that Age has a very high contribution to the risk factor whereas Sex and Salary-class contribute less.",

-            "Step 14: After having performed some of the anonymising techniques from the preview page, we see a big improvement to our over Privacy information Factor." +
+            "Step 14: After having performed some of the anonymising techniques from the preview page, we see a big improvement to our overall Privacy Information Factor." +
-            "<p style='margin-top: 16px;'> The user is advised to keep track of the trade-off between utility and privacy, hence there is not a one solution fits all in regards to which anonymisation techniques to use, but rather a suggestion to what could be done to improve the available risk privacy measures from the metaprivBIDS platform." ,
+            "<p style='margin-top: 16px;'> The user is advised to keep track of the trade-off between utility and privacy; there is no one-size-fits-all solution regarding which anonymisation techniques to use, but rather suggestions for improving the available privacy risk measures from the metaprivBIDS platform." ,